acchu99/covid-19-data-mining/README.md

 - ARIMA (Time series model)
 - LSTM (Neural network model)

-Detailed report is presented in the 'Final Report' folder in a brief ppt format and a detialed pdf format.
+Detailed report is presented in the 'Final Report' folder in a brief ppt format and a detailed pdf format.
 Link to the folder: https://github.com/Ashwin1999/COVID-19-Data-Mining/tree/master/Final%20Report